node-red/node-red.github.io/docs/getting-started/upgrading.md

    - the entire `lib/` directory
    - any additional nodes you have manually installed under the `nodes/` directory

+4. With your data moved, ensure that the new directory and the files within it are owned by and writeable by the user that you use to run Node-RED.

-4. With your data moved, delete the Node-RED install directory and install the new version following the [install instructions](installation.html).
+5. Delete the old Node-RED install directory and install the new version following the [install instructions](installation.html).

-5. If you had npm-installed any additional nodes, or manually copied in nodes which have their own npm dependencies, you will need to [reinstall them](adding-nodes.html).
+6. If you had npm-installed any additional nodes, or manually copied in nodes which have their own npm dependencies, you will need to [reinstall them](adding-nodes.html).